-Alloy wheel repair kits contain all the materials needed to repair scuffed, scraped and kerbed alloy wheels.
-They contain some sort of filler and a silvery paint, plus tools like sandpaper and brushes.
+These alloy wheel repair kits contain all the materials needed to rectify scuffed, scraped or kerbed alloys.
+They will contain some sort of filler and a silvery paint, plus tools like sandpaper and brushes.

 The kits can fix light and medium damage like shallow scratches and scuffs around the edges of the wheel.
 They are not suitable for repairing larger areas of damage or deep scrapes.